DaFitRobsta/ARM-Templates/NetworkTopologies/VirtualWan-MultiRegion-S2S/readme.md

     - All VNETs created above will be connected to the hub
     - [optional] Add ExpressRoute Gateway to the hub
     - [optional] Add VPN Gateway to the hub
+    - [optional] Add P2S Gateway to the hub
 - Simulated On-Premises Data center
   - Define a single Virtual Network with multiple subnets
   - Define the Virtual Network Gateway S2S resource